garriguv/SQLiteMigrationManager.swift/README.md

 ### CocoaPods

 SQLiteMigrationManager.swift is available through [CocoaPods](https://cocoapods.org).
-To install it, simply add the following line to your `Podfile`:
+To install it, add the following line to your `Podfile`:

 ```ruby
 pod "SQLiteMigrationManager.swift"